 While breathing is something people instinctively do, some individuals develop inconsistencies in breathing over time for various reasons.
 For instance, a lot of people end up practicing shallow breathing as a direct result of health conditions, environmental factors, and more.

 There are a lot of reasons why people develop the habit of shallow breathing.
-Unfortunately, shallow breathing can directly result in heightened levels of anxiety and stress.
-This is primarily due to the reaction that shallow breathing can cause in the body.
+Unfortunately, this type of breathing can directly result in heightened levels of anxiety and stress.
+This is primarily due to the reaction that it can cause in the body.

 Shallow breathing is something that can trigger a sympathetic nervous system response which is primarily responsible for priming the body for both activity and response.1 Therefore, once you trigger the response, it can increase overall stress levels.
-Unfortunately, shallow breathing places the body in a constant state of heightened stress, which can be damaging for both the body and mind in the long term.
+Unfortunately, it places the body in a constant state of heightened stress.
+This heightened state can be damaging for both the body and mind in the long term.
 Highlighted below is an overview of what shallow breathing is and how you can actively work to prevent it.

 What Is Shallow Breathing?

 Shallow breathing is a type of rapid breathing that can directly lead to minimal oxygen intake.
 It typically occurs when an individual breathes through the chest rather than through the abdominal region.
-There are various medical conditions that are symptomatic of shallow breathing including different kinds of anxiety disorders, stress disorders, and panic attacks.
+There are various medical conditions that are symptomatic of shallow breathing.
+This includes different kinds of anxiety disorders, stress disorders, and panic attacks.

 Consequences of Shallow Breathing